Skip to content

 +-> Reusable XML components:

-modal_button_row (divider + 2-button footer)
+modal_button_row (divider + 2-button footer, optional 3rd action)

-modal_header (icon + title row)
+modal_header (icon + title row, optional close button)

 modal_dialog (generic title/message dialog)